Iswarya-S26/Income-expense-Tracker/README.md

 # 💸 Income-Expense Tracker

 A user-friendly Income-Expense Tracker app to manage finances effortlessly.
-Add, edit, delete, and view transactions while tracking your balance and staying on top of your budget with eas.
+Add, edit, delete, and view transactions while tracking your balance and staying on top of your budget with ease.

 ## 🧩 Features